CAPTAIN PALING: The Better of Two Evils

 “The Mercs have arrived, Captain!
 They’re currently tearing up the pub” Bawled the militiamen round the door in what he hoped was an efficient delivery.

-He took a long sip of tea, rest his pipe and quill on the table and stepped out of the barracks in to the glaring dusk to meet Grunthemberg’s newest guests.
+He took a long sip of tea, rest his pipe and quill on the table and stepped out of the barracks in to the glaring dusk to meet Grunthemberg’s latest guests.

-In the Captain’s experience, Ogres were usually as civil as they could possibly be as long as they knew there was gold to be earned (and you didn’t mind the belching).
+In the Captain’s experience, Ogres were usually as civil as they could possibly be as long as they knew there was gold to be earned (and you didn’t mind the belching.
+And the smell).
 They never purposefully did too much damage to the town as long as they knew they were going to get paid.
-And it’s always nice to see people with hearty appetites; no matter how much of the town’s precious livestock they go through.
+And it’s always nice to see people with hearty appetites; no matter how much of the town’s precious livestock they went through.

 They also had a mean streak when it came to gold.
 Their ugly craterous features contorted and leered whenever there was even mention of money.
 T’is a fool who flaunts his cash within ear shot of an ogre.